Miles and points beginners often ask which travel rewards credit cards for beginners are the best. It’s understandable.

 - Consider the minimum spend on each credit card and what you can responsibly handle.
 There’s no point in opening a new card and not getting the welcome bonus.

 Technically, Chase will typically only approve you for 2 credit card applications every 30 days.
 Each time you try for a new credit card, banks do a hard pull of your credit score.
-Personally, I recommend opening no more than 1 Chase card every 30 days.
+Personally, I recommend opening no more than 1 Chase card every 30 days and typically wait longer than this before applying for another one myself.

 Put it all together: What does this strategy look like?

 A beginning credit card strategy could look like this, but remember to play it smart!
-Don’t compare yourself to others and just do what you’re comfortable with.
+Don’t compare yourself to others and just do what makes sense for you.

 1. Choose the Chase Sapphire and Chase Freedom that are right for you.
-Personally, I like the Chase Sapphire Preferred for anyone starting out and the simplicity of the Freedom Unlimited.
+Personally, I like the Chase Sapphire Preferred for anyone starting out and the superpower of earning 5x with the Chase Freedom.
 Wait at least 30 days between applications.

-4. After at least a month (preferably more!) has passed and you have the Southwest card Rapid Rewards Premier Business credit card, consider a personal card, like the Southwest Rapid Rewards Priority card.
+4. After at least a month (& preferably more!) has passed and you have the Southwest Rapid Rewards Premier Business credit card, consider a personal card, like the Southwest Rapid Rewards Priority card.

 4a.
-If you’re not on the Southwest path and went for the Ink Preferred, look at the United Explorer card.
-Follow this up with a co-branded hotel choice that fits your travel goals.
+If you’re not on the Southwest path and went for the Ink Business Preferred, look at the United Explorer Card.
+Follow this up with a co-branded hotel card choice that fits your travel goals.

 No matter which options you choose, you should consider carefully your first 5 Chase credit cards.
 This is a critical key to success when starting out in order to maximize your miles and points earnings.
 Don’t lock yourself out of earning these welcome bonuses and the travel rewards they continue to bring with everyday spending.